 A civil union is a legal relationship between two people that provides legal protections to the couple.
-But civil unions are not the same as marriages and do not provide federal protections, benefits, or responsibilities to couples.
+But civil unions aren't exactly the same as marriages and don't provide federal protections, benefits, or responsibilities to couples.
 Truth is, civil unions have largely been phased-out in the wake of the U.S. Supreme Court's 2015 decision that legalized same-sex marriage nationwide.
-In fact, civil unions were introduced specifically for same-sex couples who wanted to get married but were denied the institution.
+Before this ruling, civil unions were introduced specifically for same-sex couples who wanted to get married but were denied the institution.

 Vermont created the first civil union law in 2000.
 This came after the Vermont Supreme Court's Baker v.
 State decision held same-sex couples must be granted the same benefits and protections that heterosexual couples received under state law.
 At the time, it was a radical political move to allow same-sex couples the right to join in a civil union.
 But in just a few short years, more and more states began to allow the practice, or sometimes, even go further, by legalizing same-sex marriage.

 Same-sex union laws changed frequently prior to the Supreme Court's 2015 Obergefell v.
 Hodges ruling.
-Before that, the U.S. Supreme Court's landmark U.S. v.
-Windsor decision in 2013 held that those in a same-sex marriage are entitled to federal benefits.
+Before that, the Supreme Court's landmark U.S. v.
+Windsor decision in 2013 held that those in a same-sex marriage are entitled to federal benefits, those overturning key parts of the Defense of Marriage Act (DOMA).
 However, for couples in a civil union, this ruling had no effect.

 State Bans and Local Ordinances

 Prior to the Obergefell ruling, 13 states had laws on the books banning same-sex marriages or civil unions, all of which were overturned by the Court.
 Even some cities and municipalities dove into the debate by passing local same-sex marriage ordinances (which are now void).